 The Aspen Country Day journey begins!
 The PreK Three class is for children who are two and a half by September 1 of the school year.
-Four-year-olds enter PreK Four.
+The PreK Four classroom is for children who are age 4 by September 1.
 The nurturing, friendly atmosphere emphasizes play as the children's most meaningful work.

 Lively, happy days

 Children enjoy a balance of hands-on exploration and group instruction with loving teachers and friendly classmates.

 Small class sizes